-attachment but not for approval to the Board of Trustees," Rejection of the motion, in-troduced by Rusty Davenport, was by voice vote.
-In urging rejection of the n, Craig Chapman, chairmotion, Craig Chapman, chair-man of the Unit of Living Committee stated that in his judge-ment both the administration and the Board of Trustees would prefer to consider a specific proposal (such as the Unit of Living one) rather than what he called a "book of philosophy."
-Chapman also argued that the majority of Guilford students want rules changes now; not po-litical speeches.
-He urged the legislators to consider the wishes of their electorate by passing a proposal which has the maximum chances for success at the April Trustee for Board meeting.
+Rejection of the motion, in-troduced by Rusty Davenport,

+was by voice vote.

+In urging rejection of the motion, Craig Chapman, chair-In urging rejection of the motion, Craig Chapman, chairman of the Unit of Living Committee stated that in his judgement both the administration and the Board of Trustees would prefer to consider a specific proposal (such as the Unit of Living one) rather than what he called a "book of philosophy."
+Chapman also argued that the majority of Guilford students want rules changes now; not political speeches.
+He urged the legislators to consider the wishes of their electorate by passing a proposal which has the maximum chances for success at the April Trustee Board meeting.